549626114/TransmogrifAI/README.md

 ## Quick Start and Documentation

-Visit our [docs site](https://docs.transmogrif.ai) for full documentation, getting started, examples, faq and other information.
+Visit [docs site](https://docs.transmogrif.ai) for full documentation, getting started, examples, faq and other information.

 See [scaladoc](https://scaladoc.transmogrif.ai) for the programming API.